 In our latest lesson on sustainability, Class 7 pupils explored what makes a sustainable school.

-As Eco Agents, some joined forum discussions exchanging ideas on how schools can become more eco-friendly:
+As Eco Agents and Eco Avengers, some joined forum discussions exchanging ideas on how schools can become more eco-friendly:

 - In schools we can use drainage to collect rain water for plants because that water is better for plants than tap water.